challenges and achievements for the sign in 2022

 Achievements of the year

-In May, Jupiter forms a beautiful aspect with Neptune.
-With both in Pisces, we can expect more self-knowledge, empathy, understanding of important life issues, financial success, and personal achievement.
+During the time that Jupiter transits Aries, that is, from mid-May to October, you can also achieve a better financial position.
+Wait for new partnerships or customers and the solution of a pending court order.

-On the next summer solstice, December 21st, Jupiter returns to Aries.
-The great benefit will bring the possibility of conquering new horizons, living in another city, completing an important course, improving the knowledge of a language, traveling and succeeding in justice demands.
+In any case, 2022 will be better financially for you.
+By the end of the year, several Capricorn stars associated with Pluto promote loving depth, closer connection with children, and winning competitions.

-Take the opportunity to learn more about what a native Leo is like in love and work and check out the horoscope of the week
+Take the opportunity to learn more about what Virgo is like in love and work and check out the horoscope of the week

 Advice from the Stars for 2022